owen-ho/MAD-AY22-P05-Team-B/README_QIREN.md

 ## Description of ASG2 Implementations

+Main motivations for this feature is to build and allow a community to interact with each other.
+The main function of the posts allows users to share their purchases with the other users and build a strong community around the MulaSave application.

 ### Home Page
 The previous home page is changed to show posts instead of most popular shopping products.
 Users can view everyone's posts under the "explore" page, or, view their friends posts under the "friends" tab.
 Tap on the "Explore" or "Friends" bar to return to the top of the page.